Lucas1213WZY/DSS5105-YYDS/Group A/scripts/README.md

-This folder contains scripts used for data preprocessing, data analysis, experimentation, and code demonstrations.
+This folder contains scripts used for data preprocessing, data analysis, modeling, experimentation, and code demonstrations.